Getting in shape for hiking can be a challenge, here are three easy steps.

 A woman not fit will take about on average 12 – 15 min to complete 1 kilometer.
 The fitter you are the less time it will take to complete the kilometer.
 A decent pace is about 5 KMH or 3 MPH.

-- It is important to know your pace when hiking, this can help you determine the distance your walking as well as how long it will take you to complete a hiking trail.
+- It is important to know your pace when hiking, this can help you determine the distance you walk as well as how long it will take you to complete a hiking trail.

 - Pace count can also help when you need to navigate with a compass and a map.
 You can record your pace count with a fitness tracker, application on your phone, or even using a beats counter.